Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Introduction

+This result is especially relevant when the number of transmit antennas ($N_t$) is considerably greater than the number of RXs ($K$), such as in distributed massive MIMO settings\cite{truong2013viability}, since we can achieve the beamforming gain of the centralized CSIT setting even if we only have precise CSIT at $K$ transmit antennas.

-Motivated by the result of\cite{Bazco2019_ISIT} for the $2\times 2$ setting, we aim to characterize in this work the achievable throughput of ZF precoding techniques for the general $M\times K$ Network MISO setting with Distributed CSIT by means of deriving its affine approximation.
-Our main contributions write as follows: \itb \item We obtain the affine expansion of the rate achieved with ZF precoding on the $M\times K$ Network MISO setting with Distributed CSIT.
-Focusing on the antenna configurations where the centralized DoF can be achieved by ZF in the Distributed CSIT setting, we prove that it possible to reach asymptotically the same rate as in the ideal centralized setting in which the best estimate available in the network is shared by all the TXs. \item We present an achievable scheme that achieves the previous result by means of capitalizing on the compromise between precoder accuracy and consistency among transmitters.
-Specifically, we demonstrate that decreasing the accuracy of the precoding at certain transmitters improves the average performance as it helps to enhance the predictability of the transmission from the other TXs. \ite In addition to that, the techniques and approaches employed for the design of the transmission scheme are believed to be worthwhile by themselves for general decentralized problems, since they deal with the interplay between local accuracy and global consistency, which is an inherent aspect of decentralized and Team Decision problems.
+\item \cmtblu{We present a discussion on a dilemma that is intrinsic to distributed settings and does not exist in the conventional centralized case: the interplay between local precision and global consistency.} In particular, we present an achievable scheme that achieves the previous result by means of capitalizing on the compromise between precoder precision and consistency among transmitters.
+We demonstrate that decreasing the precision of the precoding at certain transmitters improves the average performance as it helps to enhance the predictability of the transmission from the other TXs. \ite In addition to that, the techniques and approaches employed for the design of the transmission scheme are believed to be worthwhile by themselves for general decentralized problems, since they deal with the interplay between local precision and global consistency, which is an inherent aspect of decentralized and Team Decision problems.

 \paragraph*{Notations} $\Nb_N$ stands for $\Nb_N \triangleq \{1,2,\dots,N\}$.
 We follow the asymptotic notation presented in\cite{Knuth1976}, based on the prevalent Bachmann–Landau notation\cite{Hardy2008}.
 In consequence, $f(x) = o(g(x))$ implies that $\lim_{x\rightarrow\infty}\!\frac{\!f(x)\!}{g(x)}=0$, $f(x) = \Oc(g(x))$ implies than $\limsup_{x\rightarrow\infty}\!\frac{|f(x)|}{g(x)}<\infty$, and $f(x) = \Theta(g(x))$ implies than $\lim_{x\rightarrow\infty}\!\frac{|f(x)|}{g(x)}=c$, $0<c<\infty$.
 For any expected value $E$ and event $X$, $E_{|X}$ denotes the conditional expectation given $X$. $\Pr(X)$ stands for the probability of the event $X$ and $X^\setcomp$ represents the complementary event to $X$. $\bA_{i,k}$ or $(\bA)_{i,k}$ represent the element of the matrix $A$ located in the $i$-th row and the $k$-th column. $\bI_n$ writes for the identity matrix of size $n\times n$. $\U_{M\times N}$ (resp. $\Z_{M\times N}$) represents the all-ones (resp. all-zeros) matrix of size $M\times N$. $\norm{\bA}$ denotes the Frobenius norm of the matrix $\bA$.